threefoldfoundation/info_sdk/src/7_farming/farm_setup.md

 ![farm table](./img/farm_table.png)

-## Create a bootable image
+## Create a Bootable Image

 At this point you should have created your farm and noted its ID.
 The next step is to generate a bootable image of 0-OS to boot your nodes.

 The bootstrap service: https://bootstrap.grid.tf is there for you to generate your 0-OS images.
 In the bootstrap wizard, enter your farm ID, choose you network and download the generated image.
-You are now ready to boot your nodes !
+You are now ready to boot your nodes!

-## Start 3Node with bootable image
+## Start 3Node with Bootable Image

 After booting your 3Node it is visible on: [the tfgrid explorer](https://explorer.grid.tf)